 Amos Hostetter is co-founder and trustee of the Barr Foundation and chairman and CEO of Pilot House Associates, LLC.
-He co-founded Continental Cablevision in 1963 and served as its chairman and CEO from 1980 to 1996.
-That company grew to become the third largest company in the cable television business.
-Renamed Media One in 1996 when acquired by US West, it was subsequently sold to AT&T, then to Comcast.
+In 1963, Amos co-founded Continental Cablevision and served as its chairman and CEO from 1980 to 1996.
+During this period Continental grew to become the third largest company in the cable television business.
+Renamed Media One in 1996 when acquired by US West, the company was subsequently sold to AT&T and then to Comcast.

-During his cable years, Amos served on the National Cable Television Association board and as its chairman from 1973 to 1974.
+During his cable years, Amos served continuously on the board of the National Cable Television Association and as its chairman from 1973 to 1974.
 He was a founding director and chairman of C-SPAN and of Cable in the Classroom, and he was a founder of Cable Labs.
-He also served on the Children’s Television Workshop (Sesame Street) board and was appointed by President Ford to the Corporation for Public Broadcasting.
+Amos also served on the Children’s Television Workshop (Sesame Street) board and was appointed by President Ford to the board of the Corporation for Public Broadcasting.
 For his contributions to the cable industry, Amos has been inducted into the Broadcasting Hall of Fame, the Cable Television Hall of Fame, and the Cable TV Pioneers.
 In addition, in 1993, he was recognized with the Walter Kaitz Foundation Diversity Advocate award for his efforts to increase diversity in the cable workforce, and in 2016 The Cable Center awarded Amos the Bresnan Ethics in Business Award.